Eilonlif/OneLiners/README.md

 # OneLiners
-This Prooject is just about cool ~mpstly~ useless oneliners
+This Prooject is just about cool ~mostly~ useless oneliners

 List of all the one-liners so far: